mlanza/seqkit/README.md

 # Notes

-A tool for exposing [Logseq](https://logseq.com) knowhow to agents.
+**Notes** is a tool for exposing [Logseq](https://logseq.com) knowhow to agents.
 Prefer command line tools to MCP tools because they're ephemeral, composeable and available to humans 🧔🏼 and agents 🤖 alike.
 It's easier to wrap a command line tool as an MCP server, than the reverse.

 <p align="center">
   <img src="./images/logo.png" style="width: 250px; max-width: 100%;" />